RayPT808/activitytracker/README.md

 + For the responsiveness test and adjusting smaller design flaws, Google Chrome Developer Tools was used.

++ For responsiveness test and adjusting smaller design flaws Google Chrome Developer Tools was used.

 #### Code

 + The initial structure is based on CI's boilerplate code. <https://github.com/Code-Institute-Org/ci-full-template>

++ Code snippets, ideas were taken from the following repositories:
 + Code snippets, ideas were taken from the following repositories:

 + <https://docs.fittrackee.org/en/features.html>